No. 5 Arizona pulls away for 85-64 win over Montana State – KION546

 Arizona looked like it was going to pull away midway through the first half, going on a 15-4 run to go up 31-19.
 The Bobcats clawed their way back behind their defense, using an 11-1 run to cut the Wildcats’ lead to four.

-Arizona led 44-37 at halftime thanks to a long 3-pointer by Kriisa — his fourth of the half — that had Montana State coach Danny Sprinkle waving his arms in disgust at the defensive breakdown.
+Arizona led 44-37 at halftime thanks to a long 3-pointer by Kriisa — his fourth of the half — that had Sprinkle waving his arms in disgust at the defensive breakdown.

+“Worst case, you’ve just got to give up a tough 2 in that situation because that’s just a momentum play going into the half,” Sprinkle said.

 The Wildcats had a 1-for-11 stretch midway through the second half, but maintained their lead from the free throw line as the Bobcats racked up the fouls.

 Arizona started hitting shots again after that, using an 11-2 run to go up 71-54.
 Montana State got no closer than 16 points from there.
-The Wildcats went 21 for 29 on free throws.
+The Wildcats went 21 for 29 on free throws to kept the Bobcats at bay.

 BIG PICTURE